 Maximise your Avios, air miles and hotel points

-Airalo review: how to beat mobile roaming charges abroad using travel eSIMs
+Airalo review: how I beat mobile roaming charges abroad using travel eSIMs

 Links on Head for Points may support the site by paying a commission.
 See here for all partner links.

-For example, Three will now charge you £2 a day just to use your normal allowance in Europe.
-Outside of Europe it can be as much as £5 per day.
+For example, Vodafone will charge you £2.42 per day just to use your normal allowance in France.
+Outside of Europe it can be £5+ per day – Dubai is now £7.39 per day for Vodafone customers for example.

 Airalo review